twagar11/Dell-SONIC-ZTP/README.md

 - Use WinSCP or linux bash shell to transfer binary and json files for ZTP delivery
     - transfer sonic-ent-stand-4.4.bin (s5448) and sonic-lite- 4.4.bin (e3248P) and transfer onie-installer.bin (OS10 switches) to /var/tftpboot/ for tftp transfers
     - onie-installer.bin is same file as sonic-ent-stand-4.4.bin except filename different
-    - In the ztp-ent-stand.json (s5448) or ztp-lite.json (e3248P) firmware stanza If the SONIC version equals the running version on the switch it will only download the image and silently discard the firmware
+    - In the ztp-ent-stand.json (s5448) or ztp-lite.json (e3248P) firmware stanza If the SONIC version equals the running version on the switch it will only download the image and silently discard the image
     - ztp-ent-stand.json and ztp-lite.json must be different in order to push different SONIC images to different switch models
     - -v verbose, -r recursive all files -C compression can be used to speed up transfer
     $ scp -v -r -C /home/tom/ztp/ admin@192.168.10.248:/var/tftpboot/